Green Mountain Sugar Maple - Acer saccharum 'Green Mountain' [2]

 Family Aceraceae - Maples

 The Maples are some of our most familiar and beloved trees.
-They are famous for their fall colors, from vivid crimsons, vibrant yellows to blaze orange and all shades in between.
 Most are native to the far east: China, Japan, Korea, Manchuria.
-Maples produce a distinctive winged fruit called a samara, also commonly known as "helicopters or whirlybirds".
+Maples produce a distinctive winged fruit called a samara, also commonly known as helicopters or whirlybirds.